abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 Dhamma as a refuge, he didn't mean that we take refuge in the Dhamma of discontent.
 Our refuge is in the Dhamma of contentment, the ability to not be pulled away from the present moment.
-This is absolutely essential when we're talking about meditation—for the mind to become settled, peaceful, and still we need to have the ability to be content with the breath or some other meditation object.
+This is absolutely essential when we're talking about meditation---for the mind to become settled, peaceful, and still we need to have the ability to be content with the breath or some other meditation object.
 In the *suttas*, the Buddha describes contentment as one of the characteristics of a great being or